rule110-io/surge/README.md

     1. ``cd frontend/``
     2. ``npm install``
     3. ``npm run build``
-2. Build the app in the root directory of the repository: ``wails build -p``
+2. Build the app in the root directory of the repository: ``wails build`` (for cross-build instructions refer to the wails doc)
 3. check the ``build`` directory

 Other helpful commands